-Each Patient Care Elective learning objective listed below has been mapped with relevant competencies, i.e., patient care, medical knowledge, clinical appraisal and quality improvement, interpersonal and communication skills, professionalism and societal awareness and responsiveness.
+Each patient care elective learning objective listed below has been mapped with relevant competencies, i.e., patient care, medical knowledge, clinical appraisal and quality improvement, interpersonal and communication skills, professionalism, and societal awareness and responsiveness.

 - 1. Obtain an accurate and appropriately focused history and physical exam and/or daily updated patient assessment. - 2.
-Correctly interpret results of laboratory, radiologic, and other pertinent diagnostic tests, and data to provide a prioritized differential diagnosis, narrowed assessment, and appropriate treatment plan. - 3.
-Communicate information in an accurate, organized, and succinct manner to the rest of the patient care team, both verbally and in written notes, as appropriate. - 4.
-Describe the clinical findings in, most suitable and cost-effective diagnostic work-up, and appropriate management of common disorders in the elective discipline.
+Correctly interpret results of laboratory, radiologic, and other pertinent diagnostic tests and data to provide a prioritized differential diagnosis, narrowed assessment, and appropriate treatment plan.

-- 5. Utilize appropriate primary sources and review articles in professional journals, textbooks within the elective discipline, and other educational resources to apply evidence-based findings to the care of patients. - 6.
+- 3. Communicate information in an accurate, organized, and succinct manner to the patient care team, both verbally and in written notes, as appropriate. - 4.
+Describe the clinical findings in the most suitable and cost-effective diagnostic work-up of, and the appropriate management of common disorders in the elective discipline. - 5.
+Utilize appropriate primary sources and review articles in professional journals, textbooks within the elective discipline, and other educational resources to apply evidence-based findings to the care of patients. - 6.
 Demonstrate sensitivity to the concerns, beliefs, values, and cultural practices of a diverse spectrum of patients and their families; keep these considerations in the forefront when discussing the patient's illness and treatment options with them and with other providers. - 7.
 Maintain a teachable attitude by arriving prepared, remaining engaged, and responding openly to feedback. - 8.
-Describe external factors which may influence patients' ability and/or willingness to adhere to the treatment plan or act as barriers to care in the core discipline. - 9.
+Complete tasks on time, balancing the requirements of the elective with additional obligations. - 9.
+Describe external factors which may influence patients' ability and/or willingness to adhere to the treatment plan or act as barriers to care in the core discipline. - 10.
 Identify ways in which physicians and other members of the care team across multiple disciplines can collaborate to provide comprehensive patient care within the elective specialty, including coordination of care with the primary care provider.

-Additional learning objectives as listed in the appropriate elective course description (refer to the Elective Catalog).
+Additional learning objectives as listed in the appropriate elective course description (refer to the Course Catalog).